jeffpar/pcjs.v1/apps/pcx86/1981/basic/README.md

     config: /devices/pcx86/machine/5150/cga/64kb/debugger/machine.xml
     autoMount:
       A:
-        name: PC-DOS 1.00
+        name: PC DOS 1.00
       B:
         name: None
     autoType: $date\r
 ---

-PC-DOS 1.00 BASIC Samples
+PC DOS 1.00 BASIC Samples
 -------------------------

-Using the PCx86 machine below, all the BASIC samples distributed with PC-DOS 1.00 were captured and saved here.
+Using the PCx86 machine below, all the BASIC samples distributed with PC DOS 1.00 were captured and saved here.

 The procedure is simple.
 For example, to capture [MUSIC.BAS](#musicbas):